Online registration click here

 Interested in Financial Aid?

-Eight work-trade positions are open for campers who are willing to work 1-2 hours per day doing major cleaning chores, as well as camp setup and take-down.
+There are work-trade positions open for campers who are willing to work 1-2 hours per day doing major cleaning chores, as well as camp setup and take-down.
 (You are free during classes.)

 Specialized work-trade arrangements also available as called for with approval of camp management.
 Contact registrar (familyweek @bacds.org) for details.